Amateur-God/EmbyArrSync/README.md

 Warning setting "IGNORE_FAVOURITES" to False means the script will run on items that are favourited in emby, Setting to true means items Favourited in emby will be blacklisted and ignored by the script

+It is reccomended to lower the limit after first run, this limit is just as high as possible so that first run gets as many watched shows as possible.

 if installed in its own folder in /opt

 ```